 - Be sure your site has a blog section

 - Try out new content, provide samples of your project, get feedback, revise, try again

 - Make a social media plan to drive traffic to your site.

 Your email list is your most powerful tool for connecting with your audience.
-The people who sign up to receive emails are your dedicated fans, and more likely to engage, converse, show up, respond, or buy something much more than anyone you have on Twitter or Facebook.
-You met all these new friends and extended your network, now you have to keep track of it!
-Install an email collector plugin with MailChimp or something else as a part of your site.
-Send out an email to all your family, friends, and personal contacts that gives them the link to “opt-in” to your list, for updates, news, and promotions about your projects.
+The people who sign up to receive emails are your dedicated fans, and more likely to engage, converse, show up, respond, or buy something.
+Much more than anyone you have on Twitter or Facebook.
+You met all these new friends and extended your audience, now you have to keep track of it!
+Install an email collector plugin as a part of your site.
+Send an email to all your family, friends, and personal contacts asking them “opt-in” to your list, for updates, news, and promotions about your projects.
 You can send a monthly newsletter, or automatically send an alert that you’ve published a new blog post.

-We create to connect in a meaningful way—this isn’t about amassing “followers” or “clients” or “buyers”, it’s about making something useful, inspiring, delightful, or entertaining in a way that has a positive impact.
-When you’re focused on conversation and connection, promoting your project can be a very meaningful experience.
-Sure, all the conversation and connection can take more energy or even longer than making your project.
+We create to connect in a meaningful way.
+This isn’t about amassing “followers” or “clients” or “buyers”.
+It’s about making something useful, inspiring, delightful, or entertaining in a way that has a positive impact.
+When you’re focused on conversation and connection, promoting your book can be a very meaningful experience.
+Sure, all the conversation and connection can take more energy or even longer than it took to make your own book.
 But don’t forget that almost everyone starts out with no followers.